HanifiNF/produk-halal-clarification-web/QWEN.md

 - User authentication system
 - Password hashing using Laravel's built-in hashing
 - Form validation for user data
+- Admin dashboard accessible only to users with admin privileges
+- Role-based access control with 'admin' and 'data_access' boolean fields

+### User Roles and Permissions
+- Regular users: Can log in and access standard user features
+- Admin users: Can access admin dashboard and manage other users
+- Data access users: Have special data access permissions as determined by the 'data_access' field

 ### Routing
 - Web routes in `routes/web.php`
 - API routes in `routes/api.php`
 - Route model binding using Laravel's resource routes
+- Admin-specific routes protected by custom 'admin' middleware

 ### Middleware
 - Web middleware group for session, CSRF protection, etc.
 - API middleware group with rate limiting
 - Authentication middleware for protected routes
+- Custom 'admin' middleware to protect admin-only routes and features

 ## Building and Running